berfinkavsut/ros-target-frame-detection/README.md

 then we apply our segmentation model to them to segment the needles to retrieve the needle tip position in height coordinate.
 In the localization part, further post-processing methods are applied to obtain the predicted 2D needle tip position.

-# OR visits

-At the beginning of the project, we had two OR visits at the Department of Urology in Klinikum rechts der Isar der TUM.
-We met with Dr. Jahnen as a group, observed the prostate biopsy surgery procedure, asked our questions, and asked for video recordings during the surgery.
-He said they are using [Canon Medical’s MRI/US fusion-guided biopsy set-up](https://at.medical.canon/wp-content/uploads/sites/18/2020/11/DC_Clinical-value-of-multi-parametric-ultrasound-and-MRI-US-fusion-guided-biopsy-for-prostate-cancer-detection-and-visualization.pdf) right now, and it was possible to record videos from the US device.
-We got our biopsy videos from the dates of 23.11.2022 and 01.12.2022 when we had our OR visits.

-During our visits, Dr. Jahnen said that he did not need to see the computed needle tip on the screen, since he knows where the needle will reach to by experience.
-Shooting the targeted region is not a hard job for an experienced doctor.
-However, he said this information was needed for documentation purposes.
-Moreover, it can be used for training new doctors later.

 ## Clinical Workflow